Johboh/ConnectionHelper/README.md

 ```

 #### Arduino IDE:
 Search for `ConnectionHelper` by `johboh` in the library manager.
 See note about version above.
+Note: Need ESP32 core v3.0.2 until [this issue](https://github.com/espressif/arduino-esp32/issues/10084) has been fixed.
+If you get issues with `undefined reference to `lwip_hook_ip6_input'`, try a different ESP32 core version.
+Need at least 3+ for C++17 support.
 #### Espressif IoT Development Framework:
 In your existing `idf_component.yml` or in a new `idf_component.yml` next to your main component:
 ```